Glossary

 Dependency Graph

 Section titled “Dependency Graph”The directed graph that emerges from tracing data dependencies between contract compositions — when one contract’s output is the input to another (via inuring or sourcing).
-The engine discovers the graph by tracing dependencies, then uses a topological sort to determine evaluation order.
+The graph is discovered by tracing dependencies, not authored: contracts are written as compositions, and the graph is a property of how they connect.

 Diversification Benefit